tyoeer/Chaoshead/docs/bitplane.md

 ```
 - falseMask: a string containing all characters that should be considered to be a false value
 - trueMask: a string containing all characters that should be considered to be a true value
-- strings... a vararg listing all the strings
+- strings... a vararg or table listing all the strings

 The the characters in the strings represent the bitplane, starting at (0,0), continue further along the positive x-axis towards the end of the string.
 The next string is further along the positive y-axis.